Xevion/v1.xevion.dev/app/templates/hidden_help.md

-Since the url for this area of my site can change for any reason and at any time, I will be referring to the page as `/hidden` for the sake of continuity, but whichever the url is under, the help page will always be at '/hidden/help', where '/hidden' is previously mentioned url. the url can change at any time with a small change in a config file or anywhere else, so I cannot guarentee that it will stay the same.
+Since the url for this area of my site can change for any reason and at any time, I will be referring to the page as `/hidden` for the sake of continuity, but whichever the url is under, the help page will always be at '/hidden/help', where '/hidden' is previously mentioned url. the url can change at any time with a small change in a config file or anywhere else, so I cannot guarantee that it will stay the same.
 I may even have it change every hour if I say so.

 ## Background